kaixxx/noScribe/README.md

 - If you want to **speed up or slow down the audio**, change the "100%"-field next to the "Play/Pause Audio"-Button to the appropriate speed.
 - Use the loupe in the toolbar to **zoom in or out**
 - You will find the **most common features of a basic text editor** in the toolbar as well as in the menu at the top (basic text formatting, cut, copy & paste, undo & redo).
 - Your typical **hotkeys** will also work (i.e., Ctrl+S for Save).
 You can see all the hotkeys if you open the menu.
 As already mentioned, 'Ctrl+Space' is the hotkey you'll use the most as it starts or pauses the audio.

+The source code of the editor can be found here: [https://github.com/kaixxx/noScribeEditor](https://github.com/kaixxx/noScribeEditor)

 ## Factors Influencing the Quality of the Transcription
 - A **good audio recording with clear voices and no ambient noise** is crucial for a high-quality transcription.
 Investing some effort in the quality of the recording will save you much time in the manual revision process later.